-Be prepared to respond when you're asked whether you have any questions.
+While you may no get the chance to ask questions in all interviews, be prepared to respond when you're asked whether you have any questions.
 You can ask about the job, the company, and about any details that you'd like to know more about.
-Review this list of suggested questions to ask at a job interview before you go.

 Thank Your Interviewer

 Before you leave the interview, be sure to thank the interviewer for their time, and for considering you for the position.
 Then follow up with an email message or thank-you letter that reiterates your interest in the position, and your thanks for being considered.

 There are different types of interviews and each needs a slightly different approach to preparation.
 While you are still making a sales pitch for yourself, getting ready for a behavioral interview is very different from bracing yourself for a technical interview.